Raymundo00/supply_chain_forecast/git_cheatsheet.md

 > - Search for: `Shell Command: Install 'code' command in PATH`
 > - Press Enter, then restart Git Bash

+---

+## ✅ Tip

+Make regular commits with clear messages to track your progress and changes properly.

+---

 ## 📝 Extra Notes